hoferand/wdl/README.md

 # Workflow Definition Language (WDL)

+Workflow Definition Language (WDL) is a domain-specific language tailored for mobile robotics.
+Its semantics are based on the pi-calculus, introducing interesting features such as concurrent execution and synchronization channels.
+Moreover, it supports well-known concepts from other languages like JSON compatible values, global and local variables, functions, operators, and control structures like if-else statements and while loops.

+In addition to its core functionality, WDL provides a comprehensive standard library.
+This library offers functions to perform physical actions like pickup and drop actions, accessing the web through HTTP calls, using regex for searching, finding, and replacing strings, and many more.

-**This project was developed as part of my bachelor's thesis.**
+**This language was developed as part of my bachelor's thesis.**

 ## Interpreter

 The key component of this repository is the interpreter, fully written in Rust.
 The interpreter, along with other tools for its use, is provided as libraries.
-Additionally, we provide a CLI to use it.
 All source files for these components can be found in `crates/`.

+## CLI

+For using the language locally the CLI can be used to check and start workflows.
+There is also a subcommand for emulating the router inside the terminal.

 ### Requirements